-Customers based their purchasing decisions on many factors, and reviews rank very high on the list.
+Customers based their purchasing decisions on many different factors, and reviews rank very high on the list.
 They are more important than brand reputation or friends and family recommendation.

-But is perfect opinion really so beneficial for your businesses?
+But is the perfect opinion really so beneficial for your businesses?
 What if we turn the tables around and see negative reviews as a blessing in disguise?

 According to a study by Harvard Business Review, even terrible publicity can bolster the bottom line.
 It depends on whether the potential consumers are already aware of the product.

 HBR analysed sales patterns of over 250 book reviews published by the New York Times.
 Good reviews increased sales from 32% to 52%.
 For books by established authors, negative reviews caused a drop of about 15%.
 But negative reviews of books by unknown authors actually caused a spike in sales, by an average of about 45%.

 The reviews make consumers aware of the product they would otherwise not know about.
 In this case, every review has a positive impact.
 The attention increased product recognition and boosted sales.

 So, what’s the real deal with negative reviews?
 Let’s find out.

-Let’s make things clear – having only negative results is not good for your company.
+Let’s make things clear – having only negative reviews is not good for your company.
 You’ll probably end up out of business rapidly.